Francis-Fan-create/SCaSML/equations/LQG.md

-This PDE has an explicit solution at time $t$
+This PDE has an simulation solution at time $t$
 $$
 \begin{align}